wildcards-world/blog/content/blog/build-your-own-harberger-tax-app-part-1/index.md

 - First part is to deploy the smart contracts.
 - Second part is to create a subgraph that allows you to easily query data from the blockchain.
 - The final step is to run a sample UI

+> **_Aside_**: While we truly love thegraph and the power it gives, it also adds quite a lot of config and complexity to an application.
+I wouldn't recommend using the graph for very small and quick projects, for that it is simpler to just query blockchain data directly from the blockchain via a provider such as (infura.io)[https://infura.io].

 ## Get the contracts and deploy them.